Yield: 4 servings

 - 1 medium-size onion, finely chopped

 - 4 oz (115 g) Pancetta or bacon rashers cut into slivers (leave out for vegetarian option)

 - 1/2 cup (15 g) fresh Italian parsley, finely chopped

 Bring water to a boil for cooking the Penne.
 Add salt and 1 tablespoon olive oil.
 The water should be lightly salted.

 In a saucepan heat 2 tablespoons olive oil over medium-high heat.
 Add the pancetta slivers and onions.
 Sauté over low heat for about 10 minutes or until onions are glazed.
 Add garlic, chilli peppers and diced tomatoes.
 Taste for salt and pepper.
 Leave sauce simmering over low heat for another 15-20 minutes.

 Cook Penne according to package instructions.
-Drain Penne in a colander.
-Return it to cooking pot.
+Drain penne in a colander.
+Return it to the cooking pot.
 Add tomato sauce and mix it gently into the pasta.
 Sprinkle with the parsley and serve it with Parmesan.